The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: in the MPVDM

-The contributions to $a_\mu$ from MPVDM interactions can be either positive or negative, depending on the interplay between the new gauge, scalar, and fermion sectors.
-To reproduce the experimental result in the \textit{tension scenario}, a net positive contribution is required, whereas in the \textit{compatibility scenario} the total contribution must remain within the uncertainties of Eq.~\eqref{eq:delta_amu_exp_c}.
-We performed a detailed numerical scan of the five-dimensional parameter space $\{g_D, m_{V_D}, m_{\mu_D}, m_{\mu^\prime}, m_{H_D}\}$ within the following ranges:
+The contributions to $a_\mu$ from MPVDM interactions can be either positive or negative, depending on the interplay among the new gauge, scalar, and fermion sectors.
+In the \textit{tension scenario}, accommodating the observed deviation requires a net positive contribution, whereas in the \textit{compatibility scenario} the total contribution must remain within the allowed range defined by Eq.~\eqref{eq:delta_amu_exp_c}.
+The analytical expressions used to compute $a_\mu$ in the MPVDM are collected in \Cref{app:g-2analytical}.

+We therefore performed a detailed numerical scan over the five-dimensional parameter space $\{g_D, m_{V_D}, m_{\mu_D}, m_{\mu^\prime}, m_{H_D}\}$.
+To ensure a uniform exploration over several orders of magnitude, the parameters were sampled uniformly in $\log_{10}$ within the following ranges:

-The upper limit on the coupling $g_D$ guarantees perturbativity, while the lower limit prevents an unrealistically large relic density that would result from very small couplings.
-The maximum mass of $10~\mathrm{TeV}$ ensures that the model remains numerically stable within the perturbative domain.
-The lower bounds on the vector-like muon masses, $m_{\mu_D}$ and $m_{\mu^\prime}$, are based on the LEP L3 search for heavy leptons~\cite{ACHARD200175}, which imposes limits around $100~\mathrm{GeV}$.
-The corresponding LHC limits, relevant for this study, will be discussed in~\Cref{sec:The LHC constraints} in the context of $\mu_D$ pair production, leading to a $\mu^+\mu^- + E_T^{\mathrm{miss}}$ signature.
+The upper bound on $g_D$ ensures perturbativity, while the lower bound avoids an excessively large relic density associated with very small couplings.
+The upper bound $m_{V_D} \le 10~\mathrm{TeV}$ is motivated by the relic-density constraint discussed in the next section.
+As $m_{V_D}$ increases, larger values of $g_D$ are typically required to reduce the dark matter abundance to an acceptable level, and beyond this range the relic density cannot be brought into agreement with observations without violating perturbativity.
+The lower bounds on the vector-like muon masses, $m_{\mu_D}$ and $m_{\mu^\prime}$, are motivated by the LEP L3 search for heavy leptons~\cite{ACHARD200175}, which sets limits around $100~\mathrm{GeV}$.
+The corresponding LHC limits relevant for this study will be discussed in \Cref{sec:The LHC constraints} in the context of $\mu_D$ pair production, leading to a $\mu^+\mu^- + \slashed{E}_T$ signature.

 The theoretical perturbativity and consistency requirements imposed on the scanned points are